discoverygarden/bcelndora/docs/devops.md

 script creates a list of services to run against from the `$ns/charts.yaml` file.
 The file contains an object called `charts` where the keys are the service/installation name and the values contains a helm chart reference.

+It will also create kubernetes resources found in the file `$ns/extras.yaml`.
+Any additional resources required by the site can be defined there.

 For example, running `update-all.sh dc` will install all the services for the dc site declared in the file `dc/charts.yaml`